gertab/ElixirST/README.md

 ## Another Example

 In the following example, the module `LargerExample` contains two functions that will be typechecked.
-The first function is typechecked with `@session "!Hello().end"` - it expects a single send action containing `{:Hello}`.
-The second function is typechecked with `@session "rec X.(&{...})"` which expects a branching using the receive and a recursive call.
-The `@spec` directives are needed to ensure type correctness for the parameters.
+The first function is typechecked with the session type `!Hello().end` - it expects a single send action containing `{:Hello}`.
+The second function is typechecked with respect to `rec X.(&{...})` which expects a branch using the receive construct and a recursive call.
+The `@spec` directives are required to ensure type correctness for the parameters.
 This example is found in [`larger_example.ex`](/lib/elixirsessions/examples/larger_example.ex):

 ```elixir
 defmodule LargeExample do